P. Adams Sitney: Career

-Four main techniques that Sitney identified for structural film are: fixed camera position; flicker effect; re-photography off the screen; and loop printing.
+Sitney was an intellectual leader of the movement.
+One of his theoretical contributions was to identify four main techniques of structural film: fixed camera position; "flicker" effect; re-photography off the screen; and loop printing.
 These techniques were implemented by experimental filmmakers in the 1960s to create cinema "in which the shape of the whole film is pre-determined and simplified".